 The national drunk driving campaign: Drunk Driving.
 Over the Limit.
 Under Arrest. is organized between the U.S. Department of Transportation’s National Highway Traffic Safety Administration and Mothers Against Drunk Driving, the Governors Highway Safety Association, and the International Association of Chiefs of Police (IACP).

-This program focuses on combining high-visibility enforcement of drunk driving laws in the United States and Maryland in twice-yearly national crackdowns with heightened public awareness through advertising and publicity with television commercial, billboards and print advertising and the state of Maryland.
+This program focuses on combining high-visibility enforcement of drunk driving laws in the United States and Maryland in twice-yearly national crackdowns with heightened public awareness through advertising and publicity with a television commercial, billboards, and print advertising and the state of Maryland.

 What Happens When You Get Charged with DUI in Ocean City, Maryland?

 What happens after the arrest?
 That can depend on what you choose to do and the facts of your case.
 Was this your first arrest or have you been arrested for DUI or DWI in the past?

 Did you have a minor child in the vehicle at the time of the arrest?
 Did you elect to take the field sobriety tests (FSTs)?
 Did you elect to take the breath or blood test offered by the police officer?
 Was your Blood Alcohol Concentration (BAC) over or under .08 or was your reading over .15?